 Do You Have to Share Your Age?

-While you'd have to be pretty tone-deaf to ask a candidate their age, say, in a job interview, anyone can go on IMDB to get a celebrity's age before an audition.
+While you'd have to be pretty tone-deaf to ask a candidate for a "normal" job their age, anyone can go on IMDB to get a celebrity's age before an audition.
 Jackie Cruz, aka Marisol "Flaca" Gonzalez on the Netflix Series Orange is the New Black, thinks this is unfair.
 And we agree.

 The real problem...